Webinar | Designing Fair and Equitable Climate and Energy Policies

 This event, jointly organized by the Institute for Climate Economics (I4CE), ODI, and the International Institute for Sustainable Development (IISD), and supported by the European Climate Foundation (ECF), examined the complex social impacts of climate and energy policies.
 In doing so, it will highlight the importance of integrating climate and social perspectives to increase the sustainability and viability of these policies.

 Building on its experience with climate budget tagging practices, I4CE has been developing since 2021 a methodology to integrate social considerations into green budget tagging exercises.
-Both the methodology and first results for France will be presented at this event.
+Both the methodology and first results for France were presented at this event.
 We will also:

 - Discuss the range of social impacts to be expected from climate and energy policies.